 Yes.
 After the Probable Cause Committee has reviewed the complaint and agrees to a disciplinary action, the board attorney enforces the action through the issuance of a consent order, formal hearing, etc. Once all stipulations of the action have been met, the complaint file is closed.
 Board staff then issues a disciplinary report to The Department of Commerce & Insurance's Communications Director.
-Disciplinary action is then posted on The National Association of the State Boards of Accountancy's web site and the Board's on-line newsletter.
+Disciplinary action is then posted on the State Board of Accountancy's Regulatory Board Disciplinary Actions and the Board's on-line newsletter.
+Please note, you will be required to search by month and year when searching in the Board website.

 Are disciplinary actions available to the public?